 Looking for Answers

 If you have been seriously injured on the job in Oregon, you are facing a lot of unanswered questions.
-Oregon's Workers' Compenesation system is complex, and injured workers and their family members often take to the web, looking for answers.
+Oregon's Workers' Compensation system is complex, and injured workers and their family members often take to the web, looking for answers.

 This website is a little different than other attorney sites you may have visited.
 We provide free, confidential resources to help you know where you stand with your on the job injury claim.
 Oregon Workers' Compensation provides benefits, but they are "scheduled," and often do not make up for all of the harms and losses you suffered.
-In some cases, there may be other options.
+In some cases, there are other options.

 People with serious on the job injuries visiting our site, and those who hire us want to know about: